-The citizen participation process for the City's CDBG Annual Action Plan for Program Year 2019 included extensive outreach to a number of different organizations and individuals throughout the community.
+The citizen participation process for the City's CDBG Annual Action Plan for Program Year 2020 included extensive outreach to a number of different organizations and individuals throughout the community.
 The City began by contacting numerous public and private agencies that provide assisted housing, health and social services, homeless services, child welfare services and other agencies that serve the low to moderate income population in the City.
 The City also contacted adjacent units of local government and local economic development agencies to obtain input on non-housing community development needs and priorities.

-The City Council held a public hearing on March 4, 2019 to obtain input from citizens, involved agencies and interested persons on activities to be included in the Annual Action Plan.
-Staff also presented an overview of the CDBG program and discussed the proposed Annual Action Plan with our Citizens Advisory Board, Advantage Watertown on February 14, 2019.
-In addition, staff sought input on our plan during open houses that were held on February 26 and 28, 2019, as part of the development of the City's first Comprehensive Plan.
+The City Council held a public hearing on March 2, 2020 to obtain input from citizens, involved agencies and interested persons on activities to be included in the Annual Action Plan.
+Staff also presented an overview of the CDBG program and discussed the proposed Annual Action Plan with our Citizens Advisory Board, Advantage Watertown on February 13, 2020.

-The citizen participation process also involved Staff participating in several meetings and phone calls to continue to seek input and discuss the needs of the community related to housing, infrastructure improvements, public services, homelessness and planning.
+The citizen participation process also involved Staff participating in meetings and phone calls to continue to seek input and discuss the needs of the community related to housing, infrastructure improvements, public services, homelessness and planning.

-After seeking this input, a draft Annual Action plan was published and a 30-Day public comment period was held in order to gather additional input from citizens.
-The 30-Day public comment period was held from April 12, 2019 to May 12, 2019.
+After seeking this input, a draft Annual Action plan was published and a 30-Day public comment period was scheduled in order to gather additional input from citizens.
+The 30-Day public comment period was held from March 24, 2020 to April 24, 2020.